Dabolus/share-menu/README.md

 </share-menu>
 ```

-## Supported socials (in the fallback dialog)
+## Supported targets (in the fallback dialog)

-Here you can see the list of the supported socials, as well as the limitations
+Here you can see the list of the supported targets, as well as the limitations
 that each one gives:

 - Blogger